weslleyxm/weslleyxm/README.md

 ## Hello 🖐 there I'm Weslley

- - ⚡ I'm Game and Web Programmer
+ - ⚡ I'm Game and Web developer
  - 😁 Always learning and giving my best
  - 🌱 Always trying to collaborate with everything